bhatti/api-mock-service/README.md

 - Integration/functional tests further add risks when testing for hard to reproduce conditions with real services.
 Also, real services keep their own state, which could be updated externally so regression testing can't be reliably performed.
 - You may need to inject failures, time delays, network failures or timeouts for chaos testing/game days, which require special tooling and development effort.
 - The functional/load tests also need to check for non-functional requirements when building distributed systems such as concurrency, performance, scalability and failures.
 This requires not only testing for robust server side code but also testing for clients/sdks that can handle various error conditions.
+- Testing for backward and forward compatibility is hard as different clients may be using a subset of functionality.
+This requires solid support for contract based testing from consumer's and producer's perspectives.

 ### Facilitate testing with the api-mock-service